-If you have been diagnosed with something without a known cause like MS, ALS, Rheumatoid Arthritis, Fibromyalgia, Neuropathy, Lupus, Crohn’s, Parkinson’s, Migraines or any Mental Health Disorder check out this questionnaire to see if you might have Lyme disease and/or CIRS.
+If you have been diagnosed with something without a known cause like MS, ALS, Rheumatoid Arthritis, Fibromyalgia, Neuropathy, Lupus, Crohn’s, Parkinson’s, Chronic Migraine or any Mental Health Disorder you might have Lyme disease and/or CIRS.
 Please read about testing here .
 Treat the CAUSE and you can possibly heal!

 I hope you enjoy my blog.